fightlesliefigt/HEEGNet/README.md

 The following files are provided in this repository:

+`demo.py` A python file to train and evaluate the proposed model.

 `demo.ipynb` A jupyter notebook to train and evaluate the proposed model.

 `nets` A folder containing the HEEGNet hybrid hyperbolic deep learning framework.